lord/backtalk/readme.md

 // TODO: eventually should be https://docs.rs/futures/0.1/futures/future/trait.IntoFuture.html

+// TODO could a client continue the connection even after the 404? make sure not

 // don't support PUT? https://tools.ietf.org/html/rfc7396 and http://williamdurand.fr/2014/02/14/please-do-not-patch-like-an-idiot/

 // TODO be able to return a future of anything that can be IntoReply instead of just Reply?